 a.
 Forget the cable is an electronic filter (completely in the face of science) and compromise by having a smeared sound or

 b.
-Do something about it and engineer as clear and phase neutral a path for the signal as possible to get the most transparent sound that current technology will allow.
+Do something about it and try to engineer as clear a path for the signal as possible to get the most natural sound that current technology will allow.
 Although it is not possible to get perfect signal reproduction with current technology (that we are aware of) to completely negate the effect of capacitance, induction etc on phase relationships in a signal.

-Some time ago, we had some pure silver connectors manufactured and like all our developments, tested them in a double blind situation.
+Some time ago we had some pure silver connectors manufactured and like all our developments tested them in a blind listening test.
 These we put against silver plated connectors using various base metal mixes and various thicknesses of plating.
-Surprisingly, in our listening tests the pure silver performed worse than a plated connector with a “certain” thickness of plating.
+Surprisingly, in our listening tests the pure silver performed worse than a plated connector with a certain thickness and type of plating.
 It was sluggish and almost muffled by comparison.

 The more you focus on the fact that you are working with an electronic filter, then the more your ideas about what a cable actual is opens up.
 The effects a filter has on transients, especially (Bell labs found) on vocals, which, as the various reviewers noted, can be heard.
-But there is a huge downside to this, as every little detail of the constituents used and construction has to be tested in multiple configurations….and of course that means multiple listening tests to ensure the finished product sounds as we would want it to.
+But there is a huge downside to this as every little detail of the constituents used and construction has to be tested in multiple configurations and of course that means multiple listening tests to ensure the finished product sounds as we would want it to.

 The cable construction becomes more complex, using multiple stranded conductors of slightly differing materials and various dielectric materials and geometries.
-We have to pay attention to every part of each of our processes.
-Even using non-industry standard solder mixes i.e. there is no silver in the mix, for example.
-Raw ingredients for the construction are highly specified, as are plating thicknesses, even down to specifying what chemicals should or should not be included in a plating bath.
+We have to pay attention to every part of each of our processes, even using Non hifi industry standard solder mixes i.e. there is no silver in the mix, for example.
+Raw ingredients for the construction are highly specified as are plating thicknesses, even down to the plating bath which requires a non-standard approach too.

 assuming copper to be 100%